kumahq/kuma-website/docs/docs/4.4.4/documentation/dps-and-data-model.md

       ...
 ```

 The optimal gateway in Kubernetes mode would be Kong.
 You can use [Kong for Kubernetes](https://github.com/Kong/kubernetes-ingress-controller) to implement authentication, transformations, and other functionalities across Kubernetes clusters with zero downtime.
 Using [Kong for Kubernetes](https://github.com/Kong/kubernetes-ingress-controller) with Kuma requires an annotation on every `Service` that you want to pass traffic to [`ingress.kubernetes.io/service-upstream=true`](https://github.com/Kong/kubernetes-ingress-controller/blob/master/docs/references/annotations.md#ingresskubernetesioservice-upstream).
-This is automatically injected by Kuma for every Kubernetes service that is in a namespace part of the mesh i.e. has `kuma.io/sidecar-injection: enabled`
+This is automatically injected by Kuma for every Kubernetes service that is in a namespace part of the mesh i.e. has `kuma.io/sidecar-injection: enabled` label.

 Services can be exposed to an API Gateway in one specific zone, or in multi-zone.
 For the latter, we need to expose a dedicated Kubernetes `Service` object with type `ExternalName`, which sets the `externalName` to the `.mesh` DNS record for the particular service that we want to expose, that will be resolved by Kuma's internal [service discovery](/docs/4.4.4/networking/dns).